79% of Mainers Support

 LD 208 has been introduced to repeal the waiting period law adopted last session.
 In addition a law suit has been filed arguing that the law is unconstitutional.
 ANDREA BECKWITH, et al. v.
 AARON M. FREY, in his personal capacity and in his official capacity as Attorney General of Maine.
 MGSC, Maine Coalition to End Domestic Violence, Maine Assn. of Psychiatric Physicians, Brady Center to Prevent Gun Violence and Giffords Law Center to Prevent Gun Violence have collectively been granted status as Amici Curiae to argue against the preliminary injunction sought by plaintiffs preventing implementation of the law.
 On February 13, 2025, Chief US District Judge Lance Walker granted a preliminary injunction pausing the implementation of the law while the case makes its way through the court system and the decision is being appealed.
 Learn MORE about why the 72 waiting period is critical.

-JOIN our Show Up Network to stay informed of our work and next steps in the upcoming legislative session.
+JOIN our Show Up Network to stay informed of our work and next steps in this legislative session.

 News and Features